“Consumer spending makes up more than 70 percent of the economy, and it usually drives growth during economic recoveries.”

 In reality, increased savings can actually stimulate the economy, even if consumer spending is anemic.
 A recent study by the St. Louis Fed concluded that in the short run, “a higher saving rate in the current quarter is associated with faster (not slower) economic growth in the current and next few quarters” (Daniel L. Thornton, “Personal Saving and Economic Growth,” Economic Synopses, St. Louis Fed, December 17, 2009).

 How is this possible?
-When people save more, interest rates fall and businesses can afford to replace their old equipment with new tools, spend more on research and development, or develop new production processes.
+When people save more, interest rates fall and business can afford to replace their old equipment with new tools, spend more on research and development, or develop new production processes.
 So while consumer spending may stay low, business spending can pick up the slack.
 Remember, in a dynamic economy the decision by businesses to spend more investment funds and hire more workers is a function of both current consumer demand and future consumer demand.
 And don’t forget, during a recession corporate profits often recover first, without an increase in customer demand, because companies can boost profits by cutting costs and downsizing.

 Granted, the ultimate function of business activity and entrepreneurship is to fulfill the needs of consumers, and the most successful firms are those that satisfy their customers.
 But more important, who discovers the new, improved products that consumers desire?
 Who is the catalyst that determines the quantity, quality, and variety of goods and services?
 Did the consumer come up with the idea of personal computers, SUVs, fax machines, cell phones, the Internet, and the iPhone?
 No, these technological breakthroughs came from the genius of creative entrepreneurs and the savers/capitalists who funded their inventions.